 HMO PCPs may only refer members to Empire Medicare contracted network specialists to ensure the specialist receives appropriate clinical background data and is aware of the member's ongoing primary care relationship.
 If a member does not have out-of-network benefits, has expressed a desire to receive care from a different specialist or you believe the required specialty is not available within the contracted network, contact Empire directly for prior authorization.
 Referring a Medicare member out-of-network who does not have the benefit will result in the claim denying with member liability unless urgent, emergent, out-of-area renal dialysis or if prior authorization was received by the plan.
-Contact Empire directly for prior authorization.
-Although not required, prior authorization is encouraged for PPO members who want to receive notification of advanced coverage when utilizing an out-of-network provider for services generally precertified.
+Contact Empire directly for prior authorization of advanced coverage when utilizing an out-of-network provider for services generally precertified.